Arlen Erdahl: Political career

 Erdahl served in the Minnesota House of Representatives from 1963 to 1970 and was a Republican.
 He then served as Minnesota Secretary of State from 1971 to 1975.
 From 1975 to 1978, Erdahl served on the Minnesota Public Service Commission.
 Then he served in the United States House of Representatives from 1979 to 1983.
 His cousin was Dale Erdahl who also served in the Minnesota Legislature.

 His successful 1978 Congressional campaign was managed by Arlen Wittrock.
 For Erdahl's four years as a member of the U.S. House of Representatives, Keith Hall served as his Washington Chief of Staff and Arlen Wittrock served as his Minnesota Chief of Staff.

 Later career and legacy

-In April, 2011 he was recognized for his public leadership and service with the Hubert H. Humphrey Public Leadership Award by the Humphrey School of Public Affairs at the University of Minnesota.
+In April 2011, he was recognized for his public leadership and service with the Hubert H. Humphrey Public Leadership Award by the Humphrey School of Public Affairs at the University of Minnesota.

 The Arlen Inglof Erdahl collection at the Southern Minnesota Historical Center, Memorial Library at the Minnesota State University, Mankato contains materials about his seven years in the Minnesota House of Representatives and his campaign for Minnesota Secretary of State in 1970.

+Arlen Erdahl died in Minneapolis on September 21, 2023, at age of 92, after he had Alzheimer's disease in his later years.